 But what most people don’t realize is that smell isn’t just a single sense; rather, it can be divided into two types: orthonasal (breathing in) and retronasal (breathing out).
 The orthonasal sense is the one we all know about — the smell of fresh flowers in the morning, the odor of cologne on your boyfriend’s neck, the incense you light in your office in the morning.
 Retronasal smells are a very different kind of smell.
 For one, they originate in the mouth and are always accompanied by the stimulation of the senses of taste and touch.
 When you eat, the chewing motion releases smell molecules from the food, which are carried into the nasal chambers.
 That’s the sense of flavor you experience when you taste food.

 But just as scents can arouse the appetite, scientists, and food technologists have found that there are molecules that can activate areas of the brain that trigger the feeling of fullness.
-Food technologist Rianne Rujijschop at NIZO Food Research in Ede, Netherlands, published research in the Journal of Agricultural and Food Chemistry in which she detailed how researchers could develop a new generation of foods that could release aromas that help people feel full, thus fighting the obesity epidemic that now exists in many Western nations.
+Dr. Rianne Ruijschop, a food technologist at NIZO Food Research in Ede, Netherlands, and colleagues published a study in the Journal of Agricultural and Food Chemistry, in which she detailed how researchers could develop a new generation of foods that could release aromas that help people feel full, thus fighting the obesity epidemic that now exists in many Western nations.
 They could add capsules that boost the taste or release aromas, reduce bite size so that people have to chew more, add chewy ingredients, or introduce more complex odors in the food.

 It’s easy to trick our noses, as marketers already know.
 That’s why they infuse foods with flavors we recognize — the chicken scent in McNuggets or the fruity smell in fruit candy — which help us believe that the junk food we’re eating may have some nutritional value.
 According to the Social Issues Research Centre, a nonprofit think tank in England, the nose is our primary organ of taste.
 We can fool it into tasting certain flavors.